truecodersio/docusaurus_portal/docs/js/js-introduction-and-variables.md

 #### Type Coercion

-Duck Tests in JavaScript involve a core concept called **Type Coercion**.
+A central pillar of JavaScript involves the core concept called **Type Coercion**.
 Type Coercion is the interpreted nature of JavaScript to morph a data type from one to another based on the attempt to complete an action.
 For example, if you try and perform an arithmetic operation between a number and a string, JavaScript will change of the two values to match the other.

 For the most part, it makes sense.
 You can't perform addition when one of the two values isn't even a number.
 JavaScript recognizes that and will try and interpret your intention to give a result.
 Let's take a look: